10.3 C

 The riches of Prince Eugen’s Waldemarsudde

 Nestled on the picturesque island of Djurgården, Prince Eugen’s Waldemarsudde is a must-see for art enthusiasts traveling to Stockholm.
-Prince Eugen’s love of art and culture is reflected in this magnificent museum, which was once his home, acquired by the prince in 1899.
+This magnificent museum, once Prince Eugen’s home and acquired by him in 1899, reflects his love of art and culture.
 Today, it has been meticulously transformed into a premier destination for appreciating art and design.

 The museum, which is renowned for its vast collection of Nordic art, is located in the center of Waldemarsudde.
 Here, visitors can immerse themselves in an impressive array of Prince Eugen’s own paintings alongside masterpieces by other renowned artists such as Carl Larsson, Anders Zorn, Edvard Munch, and Auguste Rodin.